 The Federal Poverty Level (FPL) is widely considered an inadequate measure of economic hardship.
-The formula was developed in the early 1960s, when the relative costs of food, housing, health care, and other expenses were much different than today.
+The formula was developed in the early 1960's, when the relative costs of food, housing, health care, and other expenses were much different than today.
 Additionally, the formula is based solely on income; it does not recognize other forms of hardship such as being in debt or living in substandard housing.

 The limitations of the official poverty level have led researchers to distinguish two additional categories of hardship: low income and extreme poverty.
 Extensive research shows that it takes an income about twice the poverty line for a family to meet its basic needs.
-8-11 Low-income families - families with incomes above FPL but below 200 percent of FPL - face many of the same difficulties that poor families face.
+9-11 Low-income families-families with incomes above FPL but below 200 percent of FPL-face many of the same difficulties that poor families face.
 Families living on incomes below half of the FPL are considered to be in extreme poverty.

-Only half of Shelby County's children are economically secure.
+More than half of Shelby County's children are disadvantaged (Figure 9).

-- 28 percent of Shelby County children are poor. - Of the 28 percent who are poor, almost half are in extreme poverty. - Nearly a quarter of children in Shelby County live in low-income families. - Half of Shelby County's children are economically secure (at or above 200 percent FPL).
+- Of the 32 percent who are poor, more than half are in extreme poverty. - 24 percent of children in Shelby County live in low-income families. - Fewer than half of Shelby County's children are economically secure (at or above 200 percent FPL).